How to Clean and Care for Reclaimed Wood

 Watch Out For Heat

 You’ll also want to be careful with heating vents or fireplaces.
-Again, the wood will be fine.
-But if it receives a lot of heat from a nearby source, the wood can dry out more quickly.
-During colder months when you’re using heating and fireplaces more often, place a humidifier nearby or even just a cup of water (on a coaster, of course!) in your reclaimed wood kitchen cabinets.
+During colder months when you’re using heating and fireplaces more often, place a humidifier nearby or even just a cup of water in your reclaimed wood kitchen cabinets.
 This will help moisture to go back into the wood.

 Rustic barnwood furniture and kitchen cabinets are an investment.
-They’ll bring so much beauty and character to your home, but you won’t enjoy them as much if there are water rings or other preventable marks on the furniture.
+They’ll bring so much beauty and character to your home.
 Reclaimed wood will have its own quirks, patterns, and distinct differences, but stains don’t belong.
 Keep it clean, healthy, and well maintained with our tips here!
 And when you’re ready to purchase more, we have plenty of options you’ll love.
-Our rustic barnwood furniture has thrilled residents throughout the Northern Colorado and Wyoming areas — will you be next?
+Our rustic barnwood furniture has thrilled residents throughout the Midwest & Northern Colorado and Wyoming — will you be next?